AhmedGamal2212/Introduction-to-programming-2023/session-2/README.md

 - [Recorded Session (YouTube)](https://youtu.be/kiBbmZsHQQ4?si=_pu4xv0H3fc2eO7f) - If you missed the live session, you can watch the recorded video on our YouTube channel.

+- [Task Solution (PDF)](session-2-task-solution/) - After trying to solve the task yourself, you should benefit of being mentored by someone with higher experience and compare your solution with him to improve faster.

 We hope you find this session informative and valuable as you continue your journey in programming.
 If you have any questions or need further assistance, please feel free to reach out.

 ***Happy learning!***